Purpose of this guide

 NPS score is widely used metric that also helps you measure customer loyalty and predict business growth.
 With that, a high NPS can also help you increase your customer lifetime value.

-NPS survey engagement questions
+NPS engagement questions

 How can I re-engage customers who have not responded to my NPS survey?